SlackBuffer/digest_gopl/_notes/methods.md

     - Go allows methods to be associated with any type
     - It's often convenient to define additional behaviors for simple types such as numbers, strings, slices, maps, and sometimes even functions
 - Methods may be declared on any named type **defined in the same package**, so long as its underlying type is neither a **pointer** nor an **interface**
+    - You cannot declare a method with a receiver whose type is defined in another package (which **includes the built-in types** such as `int`)
 - All methods of a given type must have unique names, but different types can use the same name for a method; there's no need to qualify function names (for example, `PathDistance`) to disambiguate
 - The first benefit to using methods over ordinary functions: methods names can be shorter
     - The benefit is magnified for calling originating outside the package, since they can use the shorter name and omit the package name